Theodore Roosevelt Rough Rider Award

 An honorary rank of Colonel in the North Dakota Theodore Roosevelt Rough Riders was established during the 1961 Dakota Territory Centennial.
 The award recognizes present or former North Dakotans who have been influenced by this state in achieving national recognition in their fields of endeavor, thereby reflecting credit and honor upon North Dakota and its citizens.

-As of April 2013, 39 North Dakotans have received the award.
-Their portraits are on display in the lower level of the Capitol building, including the latest recipient, Louise Erdrich.
+As of October 2016, 43 North Dakotans have received the award.
+Their portraits are on display in the lower level of the Capitol building, including the latest recipient, Eugene Dahl.

 Theodore Roosevelt was the 26th President of the United States.
 As a young man, he spent several years in the North Dakota Badlands.
 Roosevelt said if it had not been for his experiences in North Dakota, he never would have been President of the United States.